katevision/KateS/_portfolio/portfolio-2.md

 Since our primary goal is to understand profitability, revenue, and operational efficiency, we first need to identify and validate the data available in the dataset.

+During the exploration process, I discovered a column called TotalAmount that lacked a clear description, so we verified what components were included in its calculation.

 ```sql
 SELECT
   UnitPrice,